 Long-Term Volunteers/Missionary Staff

 Individuals interested in visiting one of our missions for longer than 10 days must complete a Long-Term Volunteer/Missionary Staff Application, complete an interview process, and background check.
-To begin the application process, please complete the form below.
-You'll be contacted by a mission administrator who will send an application.
+To begin the application process, please complete the forms below.
+You'll be contacted by a mission administrator.